Gourav123-sys/Fullstack-Personal-Finance-Vizualizer/README.md

 ## 🔒 Security Features

+- **JWT Authentication** - All finance data is user-specific and protected by JWT
 - **CORS Configuration** - Secure cross-origin requests
 - **Input Validation** - Server-side data validation
 - **Error Handling** - Comprehensive error management
 - **Environment Variables** - Secure configuration management

+## 🔑 Authentication Flow

+1. **Register**: Create a new account with name, email, and password.
+2. **Login**: Obtain a JWT token by logging in with email and password.
+3. **Protected API Calls**: All finance-related API requests require the JWT in the `Authorization` header.
+4. **Frontend Protection**: Only authenticated users can access dashboard, transactions, budgets, and categories.
+Unauthenticated users are redirected to login/landing.
+5. **Logout**: Clears the JWT and user session from the browser.

 ## 🚀 Deployment